Blood's a Rover

 Blood's a Rover is a 2009 crime fiction novel by American author James Ellroy.
 It follows American Tabloid and The Cold Six Thousand as the final volume of Ellroy's Underworld USA Trilogy.
 A 10,000-word excerpt was published in the December 2008 issue of Playboy.
 The book was released on September 22, 2009.
-James Ellroy dedicated Blood's a Rover "To J.M.
-Comrade: For Everything You Gave Me."

 Plot introduction

 The book's title and epigraph is taken from a poem titled "Reveille" by A. E. Housman:

 Clay lies still, but blood's a rover;

 Breath's a ware that will not keep.